-The electricity market in Europe is becoming more open as cross-border demand response and distributed generation flexibilities of commercial and industrial customers are demonstrated in a pan-European project
+The electricity market in Europe is becoming more open as cross-border demand response and distributed generation flexibilities of commercial and industrial customers are demonstrated in project FLEXICIENCY

 Vienna, January 22, 2018 – Austrian energy tech company cyberGRID has developed a platform, which paves the way for aggregators and utilities to sell their services on a pan-European scale.